Factbox: Republican presidential hopeful Rick Perry

-Texas Governor Rick Perry will take part in the New Hampshire primary election on Tuesday, as he competes for the Republican Party's nomination to oppose President Barack Obama in the November U.S. presidential election.
+Texas Governor Rick Perry will compete in the Iowa caucuses on Tuesday, which kick off the state-by-state race to pick the Republican Party's candidate to oppose President Barack Obama, a Democrat, in the November 2012 U.S. presidential election.

-* The 61-year-old is the longest-serving governor in Texas history.
-He is considered a solid Tea Party candidate because of his staunch opposition to abortion and gay marriage, and support for limited government.
-He bills himself as a Washington outsider.
+* The 61-year-old has never lost an election and is the longest-serving governor in Texas history.
+He is considered a solid Tea Party candidate because of his staunch opposition to abortion and gay marriage, and support of limited government.
+He bills himself as an honest Washington outsider.

-* Perry shot to the top of polls in August when he entered the race, but fell back after a string of poor debate performances.
-In a November debate, he forgot the name of one of three government agencies he has pledged to eliminate if elected president.
-He also called the Social Security retirement program a fraudulent Ponzi scheme.
-He came in fifth place in last week's Iowa polls.
+* Perry shot to the top of polls in August when he entered the race but fell back after a string of poor debate performances.
+In a November Republican debate, he forgot the name of one of three government agencies he has pledged to eliminate if elected president.
+He also called Social Security retirement program a fraudulent Ponzi scheme.
+He now ranks either fourth or fifth in Iowa polls.

 * Perry has come under fire from Republican rivals for moderate immigration positions and ordering that young girls in Texas be inoculated for a sexually transmitted virus.